 I don’t know if you have ever overcome a similar battle against life’s adversities.
 Indeed, a profound sense of victory can sometimes send tingles down one’s spine that are stronger than the rise and fall of a rolling ocean wave.

 Run away from the piano?

-The connection that music has with poetry should also never be overlooked.
+The connection that music has with language and poetry should also never be overlooked.
 Poetry is a language where one can become playfully and blissfully immersed in a landscape of words.
 Just substitute ‘words’ with ‘notes’ and you have the metaphysical definition of music.

 The piano addiction resumes

 Ah, yes!
 Back to my biography.
 In California, I met a renowned and retired artists’ manager by the name of Jacques Leiser who inspired me with long conversations about his dealings with many of the great pianists of his day…such as Arturo B. Michelangeli, Sviatoslav Richter, Maurizio Pollini and Claudio Arrau to name a few.